clemsonciti/python-installation-on-palmetto/README.md

 may build using the system Python will likely not run if this happens.

-## The Python modules
+### Python modules

-In addition to the default, system Python, the Palmetto cluster enables users to load different versions of Python as modules:
+In addition to the default system Python, the Palmetto cluster enables users to load different versions of Python as modules: